-OTHER NEW COVERAGE OPTIONS:: Obamacare supplement insurance, and high deductible insurance from United States Fire Insurance Company as well as a new telemedicine plan also administered by SASID are available to help lower the high out-of-pocket expense of Affordable Care Act policies.
+OTHER NEW COVERAGE OPTIONS:: Obamacare supplement insurance, and high deductible insurance and a telemedicine plan also administered by SASID are available to help lower the high out-of-pocket expense of Affordable Care Act policies.
 Read more information, get rates and enroll online.

 CORE HEALTH INSURANCE IS A SUPPLEMENTAL INSURANCE AND IS NOT A REPLACEMENT FOR OBAMACARE.
 This insurance is not intended to help members or their employers comply with the provisions of the Affordable Care Act commonly known as the "individual mandate" and does not offer the provisions known as "minimum essential coverage" and will not satisfy the individual responsibility requirements of section 5000A of the Code.
 Questions about compliance with the Affordable Care Act may be directed to the free consumer assistance program at www.OnlineNavigator.org.
 Members of the Association of United Internet Consumers (AUIC) have access to this insurance, online discount programs including discount prescription drugs, and educational materials.
 As a member of AUIC, you are eligible for exclusive rates and plans.
 AUIC membership is available at time of insurance enrollment.